Why You Should Switch To Gel Nail Polish vs. Acrylic Nail Polish

 Acrylic nails are generally more affordable than gel nails.
 That's because they're made from a mixture of liquid monomer and powder polymer, which is cheaper than the liquid resin used in gel nails.

-Also, acrylic nails can be applied faster than gel nails, which can save time and labor costs for salons.
+Also, acrylics can be applied faster than gel nails, which can save time and labor costs for salons.
 That’s because gel nails require curing under a UV or LED light for several minutes per hand before and after being painted.
+Whereas acrylic nails harden on their own after the acrylic mixture is applied, eliminating the need for a curing light and speeding up the application process.

 It's important to remember that the longevity of acrylic nails depends on how they're applied and taken care of.
 If you give them the right care and maintenance, acrylic nails can last longer than gel nails.